PLPHacker/plp-advance-nodejs-course/README.md

 - JavaScript Basics
 - Intermediate JavaScript

+### Tools

+To get started with the JavaScript and Node.js Mastery Course, ensure you have the following tools:

+1. **Coding IDE:** We recommend using Visual Studio Code (vscode) or Nodepad++ for an optimal development experience.

+2. **Downloadables:** Install [Node.js](https://nodejs.org/) on your machine.
+Node.js is an essential runtime for executing JavaScript on the server.

+3. **GitHub Account:** You will need a GitHub account to fork this entire repository to your own GitHub account.
+If you don't have one, you can [create a GitHub account here](https://github.com/).

+Ensure that you have these tools set up before starting the course to make the learning process smooth and efficient.

 This comprehensive course is designed to empower participants with the skills and knowledge necessary to excel in Node.js development, making them proficient in building modern and scalable web applications.